-Biocept is strategically positioned as a leader in the commercial liquid biopsy segment by enabling oncologists to rapidly detect and monitor clinically actionable cancer biomarkers from a simple blood test.
-Biocept has developed its Target Selector™ suite of technologies and tests, a unique “dual platform” approach to liquid biopsy.
-Target Selector™ offers the ability to analyze both circulating tumor cells (CTCs) and circulating tumor DNA (ctDNA) from a blood sample.
-Biocept’s test menu focuses on the cancer biomarkers that are considered “clinically actionable” by medical oncologists and researchers, most of which are cited in the clinical treatment guidelines listed by the National Comprehensive Cancer Network (NCCN).
-Biocept’s liquid biopsy testing service includes proprietary enrichment methods, resulting in test sensitivity and specificity that are among the highest in the industry.
+Biocept is a leading commercial provider of liquid biopsy testing services designed to enable oncologists to rapidly detect and monitor cancer biomarkers from a simple blood sample.
+The Company’s test menu focuses on cancer biomarkers that are clinically actionable based on clinical treatment guidelines listed by the National Comprehensive Cancer Network (NCCN).
+Biocept has developed its Target Selector™ test platform, which offers the unique ability to analyze both circulating tumor cells (CTCs) and circulating tumor DNA (ctDNA).
+Target Selector™ utilizes proprietary enrichment methods to identify molecular alterations, resulting in test sensitivity and specificity that are among the highest in the industry.
 With a high performance liquid biopsy test menu focused on the information that matters most, Biocept offers a convenient and non-invasive solution for cancer patients that can provide real-time answers to physicians about the molecular drivers of a patient’s disease.
 With rapid access to this molecular information, oncologists can be better armed to design and pursue responsive, personalized, and effective treatment plans.

 Circulating Tumor Cells (CTCs)